 Another illustration is provided by State v.
 Knops, 49 Wis.
-2d 647 (1971), in which a grand jury was investigating the August 24, 1970, bombing of Sterling Hall on the University of Wisconsin Madison campus.
+2d 647, 183 N. 6.
+2d 93 (1971), in which a grand jury was investigating the August 24, 1970, bombing of Sterling Hall on the University of Wisconsin Madison campus.
 On August 26, 1970, an "underground" newspaper, the Madison Kaleidoscope, printed a front-page story entitled "The Bombers Tell Why and What Next - Exclusive to Kaleidoscope."
 An editor of the Kaleidoscope, was subpoenaed, appeared, asserted his Fifth Amendment right against self-incrimination, was given immunity, and then pleaded that he had a First Amendment privilege against disclosing his confidential informants.
 The Wisconsin Supreme Court rejected his claim and upheld his contempt sentence: "[Appellant] faces five very narrow and specific questions, all of which are founded on information which he himself has already volunteered.
-The purpose of these questions is very clear.
-The need for answers to them is 'overriding,' to say the least.
-The need for these answers is nothing short of the public's need (and right) to protect itself from physical attack by apprehending the perpetrators of such attacks."
+The purpose of these answers is nothing short of the public's need (and right) to protect itself from physical attack by apprehending the perpetrators of such attacks."
 49 Wis.
-2d, at 658.
+2d, at 658, 183 N. 6.
+2d., at 98-99.

-and that these sources will be silenced if he is forced to make disclosures before a grand jury.
+and that these sources will be silenced if he is forced to make disclosures before a grand jury.36